bigOconstant/Manjaro-Waydroid-Manager/README.md

 -Installation options for both waydroid-gapps and standard waydroid

--Video Mode toggles for software of gpu-based rendering
+-Video Mode toggles for software or gpu-based rendering

 -Uninstall Waydroid